-- Do you have scarcity money mindset?
+- Do you have a scarcity money mindset?
 “Money doesn’t grow on trees” and so on?

 - Is someone else taking care of your finances and that’s why you feel helpless?

-- Are you bored of numbers and is it too depressing to even think about it?
+- Are you bored with numbers and is it too depressing to even think about it?

 - You don’t have the habit and automatic systems in place to save?